Barney Barton: Powers and abilities

 Barney Barton is a highly trained former FBI agent and is a proficient marksman, exceptional athlete and skilled hand-to-hand combatant with incredible reflexes.
 He was later trained by Buck Chisholm, the same man who trained Hawkeye, to become a highly skilled archer displaying uncanny accuracy.
-As Trickshot, Barney uses a variety of razor sharp arrows, including trick arrows such as explosive arrows and bola arrows.
+As Trickshot, Barney uses a variety of razor-sharp arrows, including trick arrows such as explosive arrows and bola arrows.

 Reception

-Critical reception
+Critical response

-Brenton Stewart of CBR.com stated, "Trickshot's love/hate relationship with Hawkeye defined much of his appearances in the comics.
+Brenton Stewart of Comic Book Resources stated, "Trickshot's love/hate relationship with Hawkeye defined much of his appearances in the comics.
 He later appeared as a member of a Dark Avengers team where his insecurities over his unfavorable comparison to his brother dominated his character, and ultimately, that is exactly what gets at the heart of what is great about the character.
 It's hard enough for the world to spare much love for the world's greatest archer, but the world's secondgreatest archer gets even less.
 But what already works so well in the comics would work even better in the MCU where Trickshot could truly shine."
 Jordan Iacobucci of Screen Rant wrote, "If the MCU intends on adapting the Dark Avengers storyline with its Thunderbolts, Barney Barton is an excellent choice, as his addition could both enliven Clint Barton's character arc, as well as inform a potential second season of Hawkeye, which is rumored to be in development.
 The character is one major piece of Clint's story yet to be adapted for the MCU, who should reunite with his brother before Jeremy Renner's inevitable exit from the franchise."